Travel guide

 You can install the eSIM before leaving home and configure it to activate automatically when you arrive in Europe, or activate it manually when you land.

 Important: verify that your phone is eSIM compatible before purchasing.
 Most iPhones from XS, Samsung Galaxy from S20, and Google Pixel from 3 are compatible.
-Check the complete list on purasim.com.
+Check the complete list at purasim.com.

 Photo: Nuray via Pexels